fuankarion/Vision17/Lab10-NN/readme.md

 print ('X_test.shape ', X_test.shape)
 ```

 Now we can build a Neural Network to classify the MNIST data.
-As first example, we will use a minimal 1 layer 1 fully connected neuron
+As first example, we will use a minimal 1 layer 1 fully connected neural network

 ```python